Chickens, Cows, and Sheep

-After you have 10 Chickens or 10 Cows/Sheep, Enrique will have a second feed bin (trough) available for purchase for 50,000 G. This second feed bin will increase your maximum livestock capacity to 20 Cow and Sheep.
+After you have a total of 10 Cows and/or Sheep, Enrique will have a second feed bin (trough) available for purchase at his bazaar shop for 50,000 G. This second feed bin will increase your maximum livestock capacity to 20 Cow and Sheep.

 Each animal you own has a stress meter next to its name.
 The stress meter tells you the general health of the animal.
 As the stress meter fills with blue, the animal becomes more bothered and unhealthy.